 NIJC will post any updates we receive regarding the status of these agencies on our website here.
 If pro bono attorneys have questions specific to immigration court and USCIS operations in locations outside of Chicago, please contact your NIJC point-of-contact.

-- Non-detained hearings at the Chicago Immigration Court resumed on July 6, 2020.
+Non-detained merits hearings at the Chicago Immigration Court resumed on July 6, 2020.
+Certain non-detained Master Calendar hearings resumed via WebEx in January.
 For the most current EOIR information, please go to the EOIR’s website here.

-- Since this guidance was provided, NIJC has informally learned that judges are generally handling merits hearings on a two-week rotation, but that this is likely to change to a one-week rotation in the near future.
-Attorneys with upcoming merits hearing should be aware that a last-minute cancellation is possible and should contact the court and check the EOIR automated information system regularly to determine the status of their hearing.
+- At present, Chicago Immigration Judges are generally handling merits hearings on a one-two-week rotation.
+Attorneys with upcoming merits hearing should be aware that a last-minute cancellation is possible and should contact the court and check the EOIR automated information system frequently to try to determine the status of the hearing.

-- Throughout this time, filings must still be submitted and deadlines must still be met.
+- All immigration filings must still be submitted and deadlines must still be met.
 For more guidance about filing, please click here.

 - If attorneys believe they will need to file a motion to request a continuance of a non-detained hearing, as a result of COVID-19, a sample motion to continue can be found here.